Hxabyt3/UltimateTablist/README.md

 Spigot is a lib to create Minecraft plugins if you want more information check out the [Documentation](https://hub.spigotmc.org/).

 ## Liscense
-This Project is subject to the MIT-Liscense(LISCENSE).
+This Project is subject to the MIT-Liscense.

 Copyright © 2022 H3xabyt3